outlyer/razer-macos/README.md

 - **Supporting Razer devices** Keyboards, mice, mouse mats, eGPUs and blade laptops
 - **Custom color picking** Choose your own colors for static, reactive and starlight effects
-- **Persistent color settings** Color effects are saved to onboard memory
+- **Persistent color settings** Color effects are saved to onboard memory if possible
 - **Works on the latest macOS** Including Intel and Apple Silicon.
 There are no current plans from Razer to support macOS ([source](https://mysupport.razer.com/app/answers/detail/a_id/1381/kw/macOS))

 ## Download